sujoy-basak/JCP2025/README.md

+### This repository is ispired from an old version of [`Tenkai.jl`](https://github.com/Arpit-Babbar/Tenkai.jl).
+Significant modifications and adaptations have been made to extend its functionality.

 To run the codes, first make sure you have julia installed in your system.

 ## Step 1: Set the parameters